TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Medium. make sure that override_template is more visible, and provide a tutorial on how to use it

-.. todo:: Difficulty: Medium. port http://docs.turbogears.org/1.0/FileUploadTutorial to TG2
+.. todo:: Difficulty: Medium. port http://docs.turbogears.org/1.0/FileUploadTutorial to TG2, why not just release it as a project tgext.upload?
+.. todo:: Difficulty: Medium.
+Include these docs: http://groups.google.com/group/turbogears/browse_thread/thread/6b44420129281259 How to upload picture or video in Turbogears
+.. todo:: Difficulty: Medium.
+Incorporate these docs: http://groups.google.com/group/turbogears/browse_frm/thread/33a64a06ee4020ce?hl=en Upload images to a TG2 app with Dojo (Ajax style)

 .. todo:: Difficulty: Medium. add in notes regarding how to use repoze.who's user_checker

 .. todo:: Difficulty: Medium. port http://docs.turbogears.org/1.0/SQLAlchemy#id13

 .. todo:: Difficulty: Medium.
-Incorporate the info from this pic: http://imagebin.ca/view/P969Fr.html
+Incorporate the info from this pic: http://imagebin.ca/view/P969Fr.html, this is way outdated I think -1

 .. todo:: Difficulty: Medium. http://code.google.com/p/tgtools/source/browse/projects/tgext.admin/trunk/tgext/admin/tgadminconfig.py#114 << how to override tgext.admin controllers properly